<< BACK to OUR BELIEFS Page

 To begin our Biblical search, we don't have to go very far.
 In the very first chapter of the first book of the Bible, Genesis 1: 14-19[1], we find Yehovah Himself being quoted at the time of creation itself:

 Notice what is being created here: signs and seasons, days and years - a calendar?
 More specifically, He created lights in the firmament of the heavens, which are used as signs!
 The word firmament here is from the Hebrew word raqia (Strong's 7548[3]), which also translates as "expanse"; whereas the word heavens is shamayim (Strong's 8063[3]) meaning the "sky" above us.
 Therefore, this is describing these great lights in the expanse of the sky above us to give light on the earth below.
-Notice that these signs are being described from an observer's perspective right here on earth, not from some far off place floating somewhere out in the solar system.
+Notice that these signs are being described from an observer's perspective right here on earth, not from some far-off place floating somewhere out in the solar system.
 There are no scientific descriptions given here, no mythical secrets, no complicated rules and absolutely no mathematical formulas!

 What exactly is a sign?
 Many contemporary Christians today infer from this word as being an omen, something extraordinary or miraculous.
-Although the sun and moon, of themselves, are miraculous as Yehovah's overall creation, they are also to be used as instruments in our ordinary day-to-day lives.
+Although the sun and moon, in themselves, are miraculous as Yehovah's overall creation, they are also to be used as instruments in our ordinary day-to-day lives.
 The Hebrew word here for signs is 'oth (Strong's 226[3]) which means:

 Therefore, these signs are the form of communication from Yehovah - a flag or beacon - that appear in the expanse of the sky.
 They are meant for us to take notice, to mark such an event!
-Just as a ship searches for land with the assistance of a lighthouse beacon in the midst of a storm, Yehovah created these signs for us to see with our own eyes.
+Just as a ship's lookout searches for land with the assistance of a lighthouse beacon in the midst of a storm, Yehovah created these signs for us to see with our own eyes.
 It is Yehovah's timepiece, a great clock in the sky above us!

 Let's consider the difference, for a moment, between a calendar and a clock.
 If one were knocked unconscious for days at a time and awoke on a deserted island all alone with only a calendar lying in front of them, what would it tell them?
 Would they be able to determine the current date by simply looking at the calendar?
-Unless they could remember what day they were knocked out and had some other evidence corroborating how many days they were passed out, the short answer is no. Unlike a clock, a calendar cannot immediately infer information to the viewer on its own.
-A calendar is simply a tool, mathematically constructed, to assist one in their own future plans or to mark milestones from those that have occurred in the past.
-A clock, on the other hand, as long as it is functioning correctly and was properly set, can communicate information directly to the viewer.
+Unless they could remember what day they were knocked out and had some other evidence corroborating how many days they passed out, the short answer is no. Unlike a clock, a calendar cannot immediately infer information to the viewer on its own.
+A calendar is simply a tool, mathematically constructed, to assist one in their own plans or to mark milestones from those that have occurred in the past.
+A clock, on the other hand, if it is functioning correctly and was properly set, can communicate information directly to the viewer.
 It would require no additional mathematics or information to determine the current time.

 Genesis 1:14 is describing the components of this great timepiece and Yehovah God Himself is properly setting them in place.
-Notice verse 16 above where it states "God made two great lights."
+Notice verse 16 above where it states, "God made two great lights."
 The Hebrew word here is 'asah (Strong's 6213[3]) which means:

 This is telling us that Yehovah God appointed, or bestowed, the sun and the moon in the expanse of the sky.
 This does not necessarily mean the sun or moon were being created here from scratch.
 Remember, Genesis 1:14 was already the fourth day.
 If the sun did not exist prior to this, there would have been a need for some other light source to rule over the previous three days.
 Rather, the sun and the moon were being placed into their proper alignment, being put into motion to serve a particular purpose.
 In fact, it was from this very moment in history that the Creator God established His time.
-He ordained the sun and moon, along with the stars to divide the day from the night, to serve as signs - markers of time - to serve in determining His seasons, days and years!
+He ordained the sun and moon, along with the stars to divide the day from the night, to serve as signs - markers of time - to serve in determining His seasons, days, and years!

 It's important here to take note that the word 'seasons' is the Hebrew word 'mow'ed' (Strong's 4150[3]), which we have already learned refers to Yehovah's annual festivals, or appointed times (His appointments) referred to in Leviticus 23:2-5[1], where Yehovah instructs Moses to: